-Now that you've built your campaign site, how do you get people there?
-SEO (aka Search Engine Optimization) is all about getting traffic to your website.
+Now that you've built your campaign website, how do you get people there?
+Search Engine Optimization is all about getting traffic to your website.
 We’ve compiled this list of three quick tips to get your site noticed by search engines like Google and Bing, and get more of your constituent's eyes on your message.

 “Good SEO” (aka Search Engine Optimization) is really just a fancy word for people being able to find your web presence in Google (and other search engines) when they might be looking for it.
 Everyone -- even Google -- wants that to happen!

 1 - Good SEO and a usable, accessible website are usually one in the same thing.
 To achieve this, you must have properly-loading pages that are clearly written using language that a normal person would search, and relevant, useful content for those search terms.
 For example, broken links, unfocused writing or page design, and slow-loading images all hurt your search engine rankings.
 And they should, because these things hurt your site visitors too.

 2 - Next, register your site‘s information with Google (which controls around 85% of search traffic in the US) starting with https://www.google.com/webmasters/ .
 Having a website that is easy to navigate and read that Google knows about are the first priorities to ensure Google can evaluate your pages positively.

 3 - From there, try to get links from other websites that direct to your site and its specifically-relevant pages.
 In the political arena, the main ones you need thankfully shouldn’t take much effort.
 Some of them are just your own social media accounts!
 When Google then ‘crawls’ the web and looks at these sites as well as yours, it follows and evaluates those links.
 Essentially, counting and scoring those links helps Google understand how important the rest of the web considers your site to be specifically for the kinds of content and keywords it finds on your site.